Alvearie/de-identification/docs/masking-providers.md

 | dayMaxDaysAgoOnlyYear              | Boolean  | Return only the updated year value instead of the complete updated date and time, if the replacement occurs                                                                                                                                     | false             |

-**Replace the input with just its day and month if the input date occurred more recently than a given number of days ago** This manipulation uses a specific output format as described below.
+**Replace the input with just its day and month if the input date occurred more recently than a given number of days ago**<br/>
+This manipulation uses a specific output format as described below.

 | **Option name**                    | **Type** | **Description**                                                                                                                                                                                                                                                  | **Default value** |